-Leveraging the largest number of ALS diagnoses ever collected, a great strength of our study is that we have created a study design which identifies individual as well as combined associations of highly-correlated traffic-related pollutants with ALS diagnosis using a Bayesian hierarchical conditional logistic model.
-Though it is the largest dataset ever collected for this purpose, we predict that more cases would further help power future studies.
-We have adjusted implicitly and explicitly by many common covariates (age, sex, date of birth, SES, civil status, place of birth), we cannot rule out residual confounding, though to induce residual confounding, an unaccounted-for variable would have to covary with both ALS diagnosis and air pollution.
-Exposure misclassification is also likely, as any modelled exposure will be inaccurate to some degree.
-However, any misclassification is likely not expected necessarily to be correlated with ALS diagnosis, and would therefore be expected to be biased towards the null.65
+Our study used one the largest number of ALS diagnoses ever included in an environmental health study.
+Another great strength of our study, further, is that leveraging highly correlated traffic pollutants and Bayesian hierarchical modeling, we were able to estimate independent and joint traffic-related pollutant associations, as well as an overall traffic estimate.
+Though it is the largest dataset ever used for this purpose, we expect that more cases would further help power future studies.
+Although we have adjusted implicitly (by matching) and explicitly for many common covariates (age, sex, date of birth, SES, civil status, place of birth), we cannot rule out residual confounding.
+However, to induce confounding bias, any unaccounted-for variable would have to covary with both ALS diagnosis and air pollution.
+Exposure measurement error is also likely, as any modelled exposure will be inaccurate to some degree.
+However, any error is not likely correlated with ALS diagnosis, and would therefore be expect any bias to be towards the null.65

-Future research should use larger cohort and collected data to understand the importance of each respective pollutant in a single model.
-The timing of exposure, as well as when exposure occurs during a lifetime, will also be an important study route.
-ALS is projected to increase in prevalence over the next few decades all over the world, and therefore understanding its pathogenesis is critical for both preventive action, as well as eventually to finding a full cure.
+Future research should use larger cohort data to understand the importance of each respective pollutant in a single model.
+The timing of exposure, furthermore, will also be an important study route.
+ALS is projected to increase in prevalence over the next few decades all over the world, and therefore understanding its pathogenesis and identifying modifiable risk factors is critical for both preventive action, as well as eventually to finding a full cure.

 Table 1.
 Demographic characteristics of cases and controls.